 I knew life was already hard enough, so I wanted to take every opportunity to make processes in everyday life easier, friendlier and more efficient.
 That way, we could all focus on more productive things.
 So, that’s exactly what I did.

 After finishing my studies, I joined Accenture—and spent the best part of the last 18 years at the intersection of technology and organizational change, working to improve the public sector.

-One of my first projects as a consultant in Health and Public Service was for the U.S. Department of Education, helping to modernize university financial assistance programs.
+One of my first projects as a consultant in Public Service was for the U.S. Department of Education, helping to modernize university financial assistance programs.
 Having been through the financial aid process myself, I knew it was very inefficient and far from streamlined.
 So, it was hugely exciting for me to be part of the team that put the financial aid form online, integrating the data so it can operate more efficiently.
 Being part of that large-scale transformation is one of the highlights of my career.